-Fitness trackers for kids have become a hot ticket item.
+Fitness trackers for kids have become a hot ticket item in recent years.
 With many children overweight or obese, they offer creative solutions to get the younger generation moving.
 Many of these devices are designed to help your kids get fitter and healthier, while making counting steps feel like a fun game.

 - Garmin Vivofit Jr 2

 - Fitbit Ace

 - Nabi Compete